 When you apply for credit like an auto loan, credit card, personal loan, or student loan, the lender must request permission to access your credit file.
 This type of inquiry will show as a hard inquiry on your credit report.
 If you have multiple hard inquiries, the lender may see you as a higher risk, and possibly deny your credit application.
 Hard inquiries may stay on your credit report for up to two years, and possibly lower your credit score, generally by a small amount.

-In a soft inquiry, the lender does not review your credit file for the purpose of new credit.
+Soft inquiries are when the lender does not review your credit file for the purpose of new credit.
 Businesses may access your credit file if they have an existing credit relationship with you.
 For example, a credit card company or bank may access your credit file when promoting a credit account offer or special rates on a product.
 This type of soft inquiry should not have an effect on your credit score.

 As a consumer, you’re able to request your credit report, called a “consumer file disclosure.”
 These requests do not have a negative impact on credit scores.
 Transunion, Experian, and Equifax provide free credit reports to consumers every twelve months, upon request.
 Throughout the year, you can choose to view your report frequently to monitor any changes to your credit file.